alexdrymonitis/3dPd/circuits/README.md

 ### Concerning manufacturing

 The boards "module_generic_top_board" and "module_generic_bottom_board" are needed for every module.
 I would suggest to order these from a manufacturer instead of etching them your self many times.
-The "module_specific_board" is just an example of how you can connect your parts to the generic boards (this will be analyzed in the upcoming wiki).
+The "module_specific_board" and "module_specific_board"2 are just examples of how you can connect your parts to the generic boards (this will be analyzed in the upcoming wiki).
+There are two of those because I wanted to provide both orientations for the potentiometers, because of the knobs one can find (they are D-shaped knobs, so orientation is rather important).
 You can order few of these as well, since it is designed in such a way that can host many different layouts.

 The "power_bus", "power_distributor", and "teensy_motherboard" are designed as single-side circuit boards (with the "teensy_motherboard" using three jumpers, the "power_bus" only one, and the "power_distributor" none) so that it's easier to etch them yourself.
 You'll need only one per board (unless you want to build more than 16 modules, then you'll need a second "power_bus", explained in the upcoming wiki), so ordering those from a manufacturer might not work out.